vccvisualization/vccvisualization.github.io/_pages/CS380_GPU_and_GPGPU_Programming.md

 ### Programming assignments

-<a href="https://bitbucket.org/rautek/cs380-2021/src/master/" target="_blank">Bitbucket git repository for the programming assignments (Peter needs to give you access).</a>
+<a href="https://bitbucket.org/rautek/cs380-2022/src/main/" target="_blank">Bitbucket git repository for the programming assignments (Peter needs to give you access via your KAUST email address).</a>

 ### Slides (fall 2021)